Posterior and predictive inference for Bayesian STAR splines

 - y

-vector of observed counts- tau
+n x 1vector of observed counts- x

 transformation to use for the latent data; must be one of